 While Verizon Wireless has wide coverage across North America, many Verizon customers find that because of buildings, trees, or mountains interfering with signals, their signal may be weaker than they anticipated.
 In these cases, a signal booster can help improve Verizon coverage and speed.

-If you have 1 or 2 bars of coverage in your home, office, or vehicle, or find that your signal is unreliable or slow, you may consider investing in a mobile signal booster.
+If you have 1 or 2 bars of coverage in your home, office, or vehicle, or find that your signal is unreliable or slow, you may want to consider investing in a cell phone signal booster for solid calls, texts, and Internet usage.
 Explore cell signal boosters for your home, office, or for your vehicle.